katiehuangx/Portfolio-Guide/README.md

 ## 🛍 [Super Store Analysis](https://github.com/katiehuangx/Super-Store-Analysis/blob/main/Super_Store_Analysis.ipynb)

-I analysed sales data of a fictitious retail store and provided my insights and recommendations to the business owners.
+Analysis of sales data to find out highest revenue and profit product categories and top customer segments.

 ## 🏃🏻‍♀️ [Bellabeat Fitness Tracking Analysis](https://github.com/katiehuangx/Google-Data-Analytics-Capstone/blob/main/bellabeat-data-analysis.ipynb)

 This is a special project for me as it is my ✨first✨ foray into data analytics.

-In this analysis, I analysed FitBit's Fitness tracking app data to gain insights into how consumers are using the FitBit app and discover trends and insights for Bellabeat marketing strategy.
+Discovered insights into whether users are using the FitBit app for tracking health habits, their frequency of usage across the week and whether there is correlation between the hours logged, number of steps taken and calories burnt

 ## 🌱 [DataCamp Projects](https://github.com/katiehuangx/DataCamp-Projects)